This page is a 'work in

 Special Paint in the SAI VIN).
 The Registry

-doesn't acknowledge this color code, and the car's
+doesn't acknowledge this color code.

 - With the